 6. About

 The about page can contain any information CUTRIC would like to show related to the transit analysis or the team.
-For the prototype, we borrowed some descriptions and one group photo from CUTRIC’s official website, to indicate how this page be potentially.
+For the prototype, we borrowed some descriptions and one group photo from CUTRIC’s official website, to indicate how this page could be employed potentially.